hbaehr/PoissonPLUTOAMR/README.md

 In Src/struct.h: the data structure needs to make room for Phi

 In Src/Chombo/PatchEuler.cpp: need to allocate the memory for the space in the data structure for Phi

+In Src/pluto.h: the SELFGRAV flag needs to be added

 TODO: